 - Once all the milk is incorporated, pour the whole mixture back into the saucepan and return to the heat.

-- Continue to heat, mixing constantly, until the mixture thickens slightly.
+- Continue to heat, whisking constantly, until the mixture thickens slightly.
 When it's ready, you should be able to coat the back of a spoon and draw a line through the custard and have the line hold its shape.

 - Transfer to a bowl and cover with plastic wrap, making sure the plastic touches the top of the custard to prevent a skin from forming.
 Let cool and eventually transfer to the fridge until ready to serve.